-Naturopathic doctors (NDs/NMDs) are family care physicians clinically trained in natural therapeutics, whose philosophy is derived in part from a Hippocratic teaching more than 2,000 years old: Vis medicatrix naturae — nature is the healer of all.
+Naturopathic doctors (NDs/NMDs) are trained in natural healing modalities that facilitate self healing.
+The philosophy of naturopathic medicie stems from Hippocratic teaching more than 2,000 years ago: Vis medicatrix naturae — nature is the healer of all.
 The training of a naturopath combines evidence based medicine with time tested alternative medicine.
 This integrative approach is perfect for the patient who wants guidance in reversing their chronic disease, which is currently being managed by medications.

 Naturopaths experience the same four years of basic bio-medical science training as that of allopathic practice; however, in addition, they learn to treat patients using natural modalities such as physical manipulation, clinical nutrition, herbal medicine, homeopathy, counseling, acupuncture, and hydrotherapy, among others.
-They choose treatment based on the individual patient, not based on the generality of symptoms.
+They choose treatment based on the individual patient, not based on the diagnosis.